 The Medical Laboratory Technology Program (MLT) of Pierpont Community and Technical College offers an Associate of Applied Science Degree.
-The program is administered by a Program Director in accordance with the policies of Pierpont Community and Technical College, recommendations from the MLT Advisory Committee, and the Standards of the National Accrediting Agency for Clinical

-Laboratory Sciences (NAACLS), 5600 North River Road, Suite 720, Rosemont, Illinois 60018-5119, phone: 773-714-8880, website: www.naacls.org.
+The program is administered by a Program Director in accordance with the policies of Pierpont Community and Technical College, recommendations from the MLT Advisory Committee, and the Standards of the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 North River Road, Suite 720, Rosemont, Illinois 60018-5119, phone: 773-714-8880, website: www.naacls.org.
 Upon successful completion of the required curriculum, graduates are eligible for national certifying examinations for medical laboratory technicians or clinical laboratory technicians.

-The MLT program is currently affiliated with several medical institutions, including: Braxton Hospital, Sutton; Davis Memorial Hospital, Elkins; Grafton City Hospital, Grafton; Louis A. Johnson V.A.
-Medical Center, Clarksburg; Mon Health, Morgantown; Pocahontas Memorial Hospital, Marlinton; Preston Memorial Hospital, Kingwood; Reynolds Memorial Hospital, Glen Dale; Roane General Hospital, Spencer; St. Joseph's Hospital, Buckhannon; Stonewall Jackson Hospital, Weston; Summersville Regional Medical Center, Summersville; Webster County Memorial Hospital, Webster Springs; Wetzel County Hospital, New Martinsville; United Hospital Center, Inc., Bridgeport; and Uniontown Hospital, Uniontown, PA and Vitalant Technical Services, southeastern PA hospitals.
+The MLT program is currently affiliated with several medical institutions, including: Davis Memorial Hospital, Elkins; Grafton City Hospital, Grafton; Grant Memorial Hospital, Petersburg; J.W.
+Ruby Memorial Hospital, Morgantown; Louis A.

+Johnson V.A.
+Medical Center, Clarksburg; Mon Health Medical Center, Morgantown; Preston Memorial Hospital, Kingwood; St. Joseph's Hospital, Buckhannon; Stonewall Jackson Hospital, Weston; Summersville Regional Medical Center, Summersville; Webster Memorial Hospital, Webster Springs; Wetzel County Hospital, New Martinsville; United Hospital Center, Bridgeport; and Uniontown Hospital, Uniontown, PA.
 Clinical affiliates may be added or dropped at any time.
-A current listing of clinical affiliates is maintained in the office of the Clinical Education Coordinator.
+A current listing of clinical affiliates is maintained in the office of the MLT Program Director or Clinical Education Coordinator.

 In addition to general studies and a common core of School of Health Science courses, 42 credit hours are required in clinical lecture and student laboratory sessions.

-These courses are coordinated with over 560 hours (approximately 15 weeks) of clinical laboratory practical experience.
+These courses are coordinated with approximately 560 hours (approximately 15 weeks) of clinical laboratory practical experience.